Independent Film & Television Alliance: What is an Independent?

 An independent film or television program is financed primarily from sources outside the seven major U.S. studios.
 Independent entertainment programming is made at every budget range, from mainstream commercial to art house, and is seen by the public side-by-side with major studio releases.
 IFTA's member companies are the independents who finance, license, and produce this programming.

-Some members of the IFTA are subsidiaries of the Big Six movie studios, such as New Line Cinema and HBO which is owned by Time Warner, and Focus Features which is owned by NBCUniversal.
+Some members of the IFTA are subsidiaries of the Big Five movie studios, such as New Line Cinema and HBO which are owned by Warner Bros., and Focus Features which is owned by NBCUniversal.

 IFTA leadership

 Jean Prewitt became IFTA's President in April 2000 and was promoted to Chief Executive Officer in December 2001.
 Prior to joining IFTA, Prewitt was a senior government official and lobbyist for the film and entertainment industry for nearly ten years.
 Before her time in Washington DC, she was Senior Vice President and General Counsel of United International Pictures (the international distribution entity formed by then-Universal, Paramount and MGM-UA studios), managing international legal and government affairs.

 Jonathan Wolf has been IFTA's Executive Vice President and Managing Director of the American Film Market since 1998.
 He joined IFTA in 1993 as Senior Vice President of Business Development.
 Before joining IFTA, Wolf served two years as President & COO of Studio Three Film Corporation, a U.S. theatrical distribution company.

 In September 26, 2017 Michael Ryan was elected for a second two-year term as Chairman of the Alliance until 2019.
 Another appointments include Andrew Kramer (Lionsgate) as General Vice Chairperson and Clay Epstein as Vice Chairperson.

 Jay Joyce, Lloyd Kaufman (Troma Entertainment), Charlotte Mickie and Almira Ravil continue to serve as members of the Executive Committee through their second year of their term.
 The Board of Directors include Tannaz Anisi, Paul Bales (The Asylum), Jason Buckley (Lakeshore Entertainment), Carl Clifton (Hyde Park International), Caroline Couret-Delegue, Kirk D'Amico (Myriad Pictures), Jeffrey Greenstein (Millennium Media), Lise Romanoff, Gabrielle Stewart, Jeannine Tang, Shaked Berenson (Epic Pictures Group), Tamara Birkemoe (Foresight Unlimited), Jody Cipriano (MarVista Entertainment), Alexandra Cocean (Voltage Pictures), Camela Galano, Brad Krevoy, Albert Lee, Nat McCormick, Michael Rothstein and Alison Thompson.